Lanthanum89/bohemian-rhapsody/README.md

 A MIDI-driven music visualiser inspired by Queen's "Bohemian Rhapsody", featuring geometric particle bursts, sparkle effects for dramatic moments, and a completely pointless but fun ML model that predicts whether the next note will be high or low!

+> **Note**: This repository contains only the visualizer code.
+You must provide your own MIDI and audio files.
+The code itself is open source, but please respect copyright laws when obtaining music files.

 ## Features

 ✨ **Reactive Visualisation**